 The label shall be securely fixed on the side of the transformer in a position visible from the HV switchgear.
-Consideration can be given to a stencilled identification.
+Stencilled identification is acceptable.

 1.4 LV Switchgear

 Adjacent to each incoming and outgoing circuits a label shall be fitted as shown.
 The number shall be incremental starting from 1 preceded by the substation letter (as issued by the UED).